P-p-H-d/mlib/README.md

 ##### type * name\_get(const name\_t rbtree, const type *data)
 ##### const type * name\_cget(const name\_t rbtree, const type *data)

-Return a pointer to the element of the tree 'rbtree' which is equal to 'data', or NULL if there is no match.
+Return a pointer to the element of the tree 'rbtree' that is equal to 'data', or NULL if there is no match.

 ##### void name\_swap(name\_t rbtree1, name\_t rbtree2)